 We at Mitchell Ellis Products make a standard 8 x 20 foot nursery wagon.
 However we can actually fabricate any sizes that the customer wants on request.
 We offer the wagon tops made of both 11 gauge steel multi sheet and 3/16 one piece steel plate flooring.
 Some customers are budget conscious and decide to spend their money only for the 11 gauge which is about 1/8 inch thick.

-Twenty four years ago we made 10 wagons for a nursery in Semmes Alabama with the 11 gauge solid tops and we made 10 wagons for a nursery down the street with the 3/16 steel solid one piece tops and after about 12-14 years or so the 11 gauge started rusting around the edges and in some of the seams where the 4×10 sheets were joined.
+Twenty four years ago we made 10 wagons for a nursery in Semmes Alabama with the 11 gauge solid tops and we made 10 wagons for a nursery down the street with the 3/16 steel solid one piece tops.
+After about 12-14 years the 11 gauge started rusting around the edges and in some of the seams where the sheets were joined.
 The latter customer that spent a little more money in (steel cost) has been using the 3/16 solid one piece wagon tops since day one and they still look good.

 The 2 main runners supporting the wagon top are 5 inch channel and the top cross members are 3 inch channel placed on 24 inch centers.
-The outer edges of the tops are 5 inch x ¼ inch flat bar notched on the corners .
+The outer edges of the tops are 5 inch x 1/4 inch flat bar notched on the corners .
 At any one time the wagon is not perfectly level , water can drain to the lowest point on the corner when plant material is being watered.
-This being the case when plant orders are pulled days ahead before the truck arrives to pick up the orders.
+This helps when plant orders are pulled days ahead before the truck arrives to pick up the orders.